ctg-tme/Video-Device-xAPI-Lab/docs/AV_xAPI.md

         - Install the ==Video Compositing Demo== Macro from the AV-MacroPak.zip file
         - Save and Activate this Macro
             - It will spawn a UserInterface for your with all your available sources
-        - Goes through each Page in this macro and build new compositions on the fly using the various controls
+        - Go through each Page in this macro and build new compositions on the fly using the various controls

         ??? tip "Inspect the Macro"